blessedjasonmwanza/MoneyUnify/Examples/Moneyunify/ReadMe.md

 - No need for KYC.
 - Customer support available via - 📞 [WhatsApp](https://wa.me/+260971943638)

+# Visit https://documenter.getpostman.com/view/11980646/2s9YsJBXZT for a comprehensive and easy-to-use documentation.

 ---

 ## Collecting Online Mobile Payments [Example]

 Use your favorite programming language to collect money via USSD from customers in Zambia.
 - **API Collection URL**: `https://api.moneyunify.com/moneyunify/request_payment` - use **POST** method
-  > Before any transactions fees A ZMW 1 (`amount + 1`) charge is added on every collection /request to pay request by MNO.
+  > Before any transaction fees A ZMW 1 (`amount + 1`) charge is added on every collection /request to pay request by MNO.

 ### PHP Curl Example - Request Payment from Customer